CHEESE SCONES: An Afternoon Pick-Me-Up!

 Remove the husk and silk from the corn cobs, then wash and dry them.
 Next (this may sound daunting, but I promise you it’s not) holding each cob at an angle, remove the kernels by running a sharp knife down the sides.
 It’s easiest to begin a couple of inches from the top and work downwards, away from you.
 Then flip the cob, and remove the bit that was at the top in the same manner.
 You’ll get about 3/4 cup of corn from each cob – I found that amazing.

 In a saucepan, melt the butter and cook corn over medium flame, until it begins to brown – about 15 minutes.
 Stir often.
-Then add in salt, sugar, and the rest of the milk (1½ cups).
-Bring to simmer, cover, and turn off stove.
-Let steep about 10 minutes.

-Bring the corn mixture back to a simmer and, over a low flame, whisk in the softened cornmeal.
-Stir until it thickens – about 5 minutes.
+Bring corn mixture to a simmer and stir until it thickens – about 5 minutes.
 Shut off flame and stir in the chili con queso.
-Pour mixture into a large bowl and let cool 20 minutes.

-Preheat oven to 400º fahrenheit, with rack in middle position.
+Preheat oven to 200°C {400ºF) in middle position.

-Using an electric mixer on high, beat the egg whites and cream of tartar together until stiff peaks form.
-Spoon about 1/3 of beaten whites into the batter and whisk in – you don’t have to be excessively gentle with this just yet.
 Once those whites are incorporated, pour the rest of whites into the batter and very gently whisk them in by dipping the whisk into the batter then lifting it out.
 OR, you can use a rubber spatula and fold the whites in.
 These whites are going to cause the batter to rise, so you don’t want to deflate them by stirring too vigorously.

-Divide batter amongst the 4 soufflé dishes and put in preheated oven.
-IMMEDIATELY TURN OVEN DOWN TO 350º fahrenheit.
 Bake for 20-22 minutes, if you like a creamy center (I do!).
 If you jiggle the soufflé dish, the center should wobble.
 But, if you want the center cooked like the sides (more bread-like), then bake another 2 minutes – the center won’t jiggle.

 If there are leftovers, store Chili Spoonbread in the soufflé bowls.
 Then microwave about 1 minute 15 seconds when ready to eat.